 - Creating new custom menus.

-- Reordering menu items by setting their "weight" or by dragging them into place.
+- Reordering menu links by setting their "weight" or by dragging them into place.

-- Changing the link title (the tooltip that appears when you mouse over a menu item).
+- Changing the link description (the tooltip that appears when you mouse over a menu link).

-- Moving a menu item into a different menu by editing its Parent property.
+- Moving a menu link into a different menu by editing its Parent link property.

-A menu item will only be shown to a visitor if they have the rights to view the page it links to.
-For example, the admin menu item is not shown to visitors who are not logged in.
+A menu link will only be shown to a visitor if they have the rights to view the page it links to.
+For example, the admin menu link is not shown to visitors who are not logged in.

 - To display a menu, you will need to place the block that corresponds to the menu in a region of your theme; see Section 8.1, “Concept: Blocks”, Section 2.1, “Concept: Regions in a Theme”, and Section 8.3, “Placing a Block in a Region”.
 The core Standard installation profile places all of the menus it defines except Administration in regions of the core Bartik theme.
 The core Toolbar module, which is installed by the core Standard installation profile, displays the Administration menu; it is also displayed by the contributed Admin Toolbar module.